jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-05-30-beam-deploy-1/index.md

 ![](kafka-topics.png#center)

-Also, we can check the output messages are created as expected in the *Topics* tab.
+Also, the output messages are created as expected in the *Topics* tab.

 ![](output-topic-messages.png#center)